hisarciklilar/quants_quest/README.md

   Matejka, J. and Fitzmaurice G. (2017).
 Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing.
 Available at <https://www.autodesk.com/research/publications/same-stats-different-graphs> [Accessed 11 January 2022]
 - [tinyjpg](https://tinyjpg.com) platform is used for compressing images for uploads

+## Acknowledgements

+I extend my thanks to my mentor Matt Bodden, for the information and guidance that he provided during our mentoring sessions.
+My conversations with him helped to shape this web application and more importantly, to resolve some issues that I faced while working on the project.

+I thank my partner Robert Riegler who kept testing the pages as I worked on them using his own gadgets.
+This allowed me to perform the tests on different brands of electronic gadgets and different operating systems.